 Membership and Organization: Former students, faculty, staff and friends are eligible for membership in the Association.
 Annual dues are \$2.50 per person or \$3.00 per couple.
 Five year dues are \$8.00 per person and \$10.00 per couple.
-Life membership is \$25.00 single or couple and \$40.00 if both are graduates.
+Life membership is \$25.00 per couple.
 There are organized chapters in each of the four counties which meet in September.
 District meetings are held at Homecoming in the fall and in the spring.